algogz/questions/q/aws-devop-pro.md

 ### QUESTION 227
 Which of the following is NOT an advantage of Docker's content addressable storage model?

-- A. randomUUIDsimprovefilesystemperformance
+- A. random UUID simprove files ystem performance
 - B. improvedsecurity
-- C. guaranteesdataintegrityafterpush,pull,load,andsaveoperations D. avoidscontentIDcollisions
+- C. guarantees data integrity after push,pull,load,andsaveoperations D. avoid s content ID collisions

 <details><summary>Answer:</summary><p> A